Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Protections What protections do employees have on dismissal?
-There are differences between employees hired before and after March 7 2015, when the Jobs Act entered into force, with regard to protection against unfair dismissal.
-Before March 7 2015 Law 92/2012 applied.
+There are differences between employees hired before and after 7 March 2015, when the Jobs Act entered into force, with regard to protection against unfair dismissal.
+Before 7 March 2015 Law 92/2012 applied.

-The following applies to the unfair dismissal of an employee hired before March 7 2015:
+The following applies to the unfair dismissal of an employee (in a company with 15 employees or more) hired before 7 March 2015: